 Tim Singleton, President of Strive Technology Consulting, gave us some insight into the genesis of server consolidation:

-There is a theory in IT architecture that suggests each major function on a network should have its own dedicated server.
-This way they critical components don’t have to compete with each other for resources.
-This can lead to over-engineered networks where several servers are using a tiny fraction of their available resources. — Tim Singleton
+“There is a theory in IT architecture that suggests each major function on a network should have its own dedicated server.
+This way, the critical components don’t have to compete with each other for resources.
+This can lead to over-engineered networks where several servers are using a tiny fraction of their available resources.”

 Server Consolidation through Server Virtualization

-For example, say you have a web server, a file server and a backup server.
-The web server is always running, but doesn’t use a lot of resources.
-The file server is running during business hours, but does next to nothing at night.
+“For example, say you have a web server, a file server, and a backup server.
+The web server is always running but doesn’t use a lot of resources.
+The file server is running during business hours but does next to nothing at night.
 The backup server runs every night, not in the evening or during the day, and consumes the most resources.
 The file server and the backup server aren’t maxing out at the same time, meaning they are idle most of the time.
-The web server is always running, but doesn’t use all of the resources it has.
-If all 3 of these servers are virtual machines on the same machine, then the cost of boosting the power of each server is cut down by one third, as there is only one machine to upgrade.
-All of the VMs [virtual machines] benefit, and there is less likely to be dormant resources.
+The web server is always running but doesn’t use all of the resources it has.
+If all three of these servers are virtual machines on the same machine, then the cost of boosting the power of each server is cut down by one-third, as there is only one machine to upgrade.
+All of the VMs [virtual machines] benefit, and there are less likely to be dormant resources.
 Consolidation can thus save money while keeping your servers running more efficiently.

 How Does the Virtualized Machine Know What Resources It Owns?